cufyorg-archive/framework/docs/_fragments/concurrent/loop.md

 <br>

 - `pair()` make the caller and the thread running in the loop touch.
-This used to make sure the thread of the loop is running.
+This used to make sure the loop is running.
 <br>

 - `notify(String)` changes the state of the loop.